Murder on the Orient Express (1974 film): Plot

-Poirot gathers the suspects and describes two solutions to the murder.
-He advises them not to automatically dismiss either.
-The first suggests Cassetti's murder was a Mafia feud killing - an unknown man disguised himself as conductor, stabbed Ratchett/Cassetti, and, disregarding the uniform coat, with the undetected assailant escaping from the train through the snow.
-This is rejected by Bianchi and Dr. Constantine as absurd but Poirot tells them they may reconsider that opinion.
+Poirot assembles the suspects and describes two solutions to the murder: the first that Cassetti's murder was a Mafia revenge killing - someone disguised as a Wagon-Lit conductor entered the train at Belgrade and later stabbed Cassetti, discarded the dagger in Hubbard's makeup bag, then escaped when the train was stopped by the snowdrift.
+Bianchi and Dr. Constantine reject this scenario as absurd, but Poirot says they might reconsider that opinion.